darinz/DL/01_Math/15_information_theory.md

 ```

 **Code Annotations:**
+- Calculates and visualizes mutual information for correlated variables.
 - Demonstrates cross-entropy loss for classification with different prediction qualities.
 - Shows information bottleneck analysis with mutual information between features and targets.
 - Visualizes feature redundancy and relevance.
+- **Try it:** Change the feature correlations or prediction probabilities to see how the results change!

 ---